bsmith89/longev-mgen/doc/submission.md

 Several OPFs are dominated by members without a more specific subfamily, and while outside the scope of this study, these may offer hypotheses for additional divisions within GH13.
+We provide an estimated phylogenetic tree of all GH13 domains, their OPF assignments, and their predicted localization as Supplementary Data.
 Detailed annotations of predicted genes in MAG and reference genomes with OPFs, COGs, KOs, and Pfam and CAZy domains are available as Supplementary [@Tbl:supp-gene-annot] at <https://doi.org/10.5281/zenodo.4450697>.